haywirecoder/homebridge-envisalink-ademco/README.md

 * Envisalink TPI interface only supports one connection: Once this plug-in is connected, any other connections will result in an error.
 Vice-versa, if Envisalink is being used for another purpose this module will not be able to connect.

-* Envisalink TPI interface connection reliability: Ideally, both the Envisalink module and Homebridge should be on wired connections, with a static or DHCP reserved IP address within same network.
+* Envisalink TPI interface connection reliability: Ideally both the Envisalink module and Homebridge should be on wired connections, with a static or DHCP reserved IP address within the same network.
 Confirm you have a stable network connection to the Envisalink module before installing this plug-in.
 While the auto-reconnect logic option is available, it is designed for occasional network issues.
-Frequent drop will result in miss sensor events and unexpected plug-in shutdown.
+Frequent drop will result in miss sensor events and plug-in errors.

 * This plug-in uses two indicators for <i>NIGHT STAY</i>:  "Arm-Instant (Zero Delay-Stay)" is similar to the STAY mode, but without the entry delay feature and is usually associated with <i>NIGHT STAY</i>.
 The plug-in also uses virtual key panel txt as a indicator of night mode.